blakelapierre/helloworld/readme.md

 Coming up...[where we are going](https://github.com/blakelapierre/research), [perspectives](https://github.com/blakelapierre/perspectives), [more](https://github.com/blakelapierre)...

-#OccupyNodeJS - Bootstrapping The New Economy
+&#35;OccupyNodeJS - Bootstrapping The New Economy